steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

             How are the directions Gx and Gy determined?
                 Do they match the geometry of the model?

-        Review all experimental processing.
-            Document Solver defaults as active settings (no Web UI).

         Rebuild models.
             Solver/Test
             Delivery

-        Generate a histogram of the gradient values.
-            Dynamically set gradient threshold.

         Why are portions of the generated mesh below the XY plane?
         Unsharp Masking seems to contribute the most valuable transform.